MUSIC LESSON NOTES GRADE 5

 Skills of playing the recorder

-Posture –
+a) Posture

-correct poster will help in breathing deeply in order to get good sound out of
+deeply in order to get good sound out of the recorder.

-Breath control
+b) Breath

-– enables them to achieve the good phrasing when playing the descant recorder.
+control – enables them to achieve the good

-Holding
+c) Holding

 – should be held properly with both left handed and right handed learners.
 The